-Protection of Minors at Columbia
+Protection of Minors

 Columbia welcomes minors to our campus every day.
 They are part of our academic programs and activities, athletic programs, summer camps, the (K-8) School at Columbia University, medical clinics and practices, and affiliated childcare centers.
 We all bear a special responsibility for their care and protection, and we all need to act immediately when we reasonably suspect they may be at risk.